 What happens when someone has a drink?

 Alcohol affects everyone.
 When a person has a drink, the alcohol is absorbed directly through the wall of the stomach and intestine into the bloodstream, where it is distributed rapidly throughout the body.
 The alcohol changes the function of each cell that it enters.
-The liver processes everything a person ingests, including alcohol.
+Each time your liver filters alcohol, some liver cells are destroyed.

 Only a certain quantity of alcohol can be detoxified over a period of time.
-In the meantime, excess alcohol affects the brain, heart, muscles and other tissues of the body.
+Your liver has the ability to develop new cells, however binge drinking as well as consuming too much alcohol over many years can reduce your liver’s ability to regenerate.
+This can result in permanent damage to your liver.
+Excess alcohol affects the brain, heart, muscles and other tissues of the body.

 How does alcohol affect the liver?

 Alcohol affects your body in many ways.
 Some side effects are immediate and last only a short time; others can occur over time may significantly affect your health and quality of life.

 When the liver has too much alcohol to handle, normal liver function may be interrupted leading to a chemical imbalance.
 If the liver is required to detoxify alcohol continuously, liver cells may be destroyed or altered resulting in fat deposits, called fatty liver, and more seriously, either inflammation (alcoholic hepatitis), and/or permanent scarring (cirrhosis).
 Liver cancer can also result from alcohol-induced liver disease.